 It now controls more than 150 plants, overseeing, in real time, more than 1,800,000 pieces of data and more than 7 GW of active renewable capacity.

 The company also has a Renewable Control Centre (CORE) in Portland, open in 2010, which has since become the most advanced renewable energy facility in the United States.
-It currently controls more than 55 wind farms and photovoltaic plants, including the new offshore wind farms.
-In total, it supervises more than 1,500,000 pieces of data in real time and manages almost 7 GW of active renewable capacity.Renewable Energy Operations Centre (CORE), Portland (US).
+It currently controls more than 86 wind farms and photovoltaic plants, including the new offshore wind farms.
+In total, it supervises more than 2,700,000 pieces of data in real time and manages almost 9.5 GW of active renewable capacity.Renewable Energy Operations Centre (CORE), Vancouver, Washington (US).

-The CORE in Río de Janeiro (Brazil) was opened in 2019, and is the base from which the company operates, in a centralised manner, its 516 MW of wind energy distributed across 14 wind farms.
-Additionally, a fifth CORE will open in 2020 to manage the group's hydraulic plants — a task currently shared by four centres — paving the way for large hydro in the CORE platform.
+The CORE in Río de Janeiro (Brazil) was opened in 2019, and is the base from which the company operates, in a centralised manner, its 1GW of wind energy distributed across 32 wind farms and 271,300 data points.

 Each renewable energy facility is equipped with a local control and information system, which collects the main operating variables from the machines and the electrical substation, as well as facilitating the applicable maintenance tasks, connecting remotely to the Renewable Energy Operation Centre (CORE).

 The CORE receives all this information which is presented to the operators in an organised and simplified format enabling them to swiftly detect and analyse any breakdowns or stoppages, and produce a remote analysis.
 Based on the diagnosis, the appropriate remedial decisions are taken: remote restart or alerting of local operation and maintenance standby personnel.
 This helps limit breakdown stoppage times and increases the availability of each facility.

 Operation of the Renewable Energy Operation Centre (CORE) [PDF] External link, opens in new window.